 There are many states which require you to report any accident to a law enforcement officer.
-In fact, even if there is minor vehicle damage, drivers must report the accident, especially if the cost is between $1000 and $2,500.
+Even if there is minor vehicle damage, drivers must report the accident, especially if the cost is between $1000 and $2,500.

-One of the major reasons to get in touch with a police is due to the injuries sustained by the victim in the accident.
-Though after an accident, you may be of the opinion that you are not injured at all, many injuries do not get apparent immediately after the collision.
+One of the major reasons to get in touch with police is due to the injuries sustained by the victim in the accident.
+Though after an accident, you may think that you are not injured at all, many injuries do not become apparent immediately after the collision.
 Thus, a police report is always helpful.

 If the car accident occurs on days of adverse weather, it’s advisable to get in touch with a law enforcement officer.

 Another situation when you need to contact the police is when you believe that the other driver whose negligent actions led to the accident doesn’t have insurance.

 In most instances, fault has to be determined without any police report.
 Thus, most motorists gather their evidence, such as pictures and videos.
 There are also times when a fault is determined by the type of collision that occurred: